 We record treasury stock purchases under the cost method whereby the entire cost of the acquired stock is recorded as treasury stock.
 Shares are generally issued from treasury stock at the time of grant of restricted stock awards, upon the exercise of stock options, and upon the vesting of performance shares and performance restricted stock units.
 On the subsequent issuance of treasury shares, we record proceeds in excess of cost as an increase in additional paid in capital.
 A deficiency of such proceeds relative to costs would be applied to reduce paid-in-capital associated with prior issuances to the extent available, with the remainder recorded as a charge to retained earnings.
-There were no charges to retained earnings during the nine months ended July 31, 2023.
+There were no charges to retained earnings during the three months ended January 31, 2024.

-The following table summarizes the treasury stock activity during the nine months ended July 31, 2023:
+The following table summarizes the treasury stock activity during the three months ended January 31, 2024:

-Nine Months Ended July 31, 2023
+Three Months Ended January 31, 2024

-Beginning Balance as of November 1, 2022 4,081,806
+Beginning Balance as of November 1, 2023 4,165,839

-Restricted stock awards granted (94,700)
+Restricted stock awards granted (72,900)

-Performance restricted stock units vested (32,680)
+Performance restricted stock units vested (49,228)

-Stock options exercised (38,800)
+Stock options exercised (20,280)

-Treasury stock repurchases 275,000

-Balance at July 31, 2023 4,190,626
+Balance at January 31, 2024 4,023,431

-12. Segment Information
+11. Segment Information

-We present three reportable business segments (1) NA Fenestration, comprising four operating segments in 2023 (compared to three operating segments in 2022) primarily focused on the fenestration market in North America including vinyl profiles, insulating glass spacers, screens, custom compound mixing, and other fenestration components; (2) EU Fenestration, comprising our U.K.-based vinyl extrusion business, manufacturing vinyl profiles & conservatories, and the European insulating glass business manufacturing insulating glass spacers; and (3) NA Cabinet Components, comprising our cabinet door and components operations.
-The additional NA Fenestration operating segment in 2023 is related to the Acquisition of LMI, an advanced polymer solutions provider with a focus on advanced methods for mixing rubber compounds.
-For additional discussion of our Acquisition of LMI, see Note 2, "Acquisition."
+We present three reportable business segments (1) NA Fenestration, comprising four operating segments primarily focused on the fenestration market in North America including vinyl profiles, insulating glass spacers, screens, custom compound mixing, and other fenestration components; (2) EU Fenestration, comprising our U.K.-based vinyl extrusion business, manufacturing vinyl profiles & conservatories, and the European insulating glass business manufacturing insulating glass spacers; and (3) NA Cabinet Components, comprising our cabinet door and components operations.
 Additionally, we maintain an Unallocated Corporate & Other which includes transaction expenses, stock-based compensation, long-term incentive awards based on the performance of our common stock and other factors, certain severance, legal, and other costs not deemed to be allocable to all segments, depreciation of corporate assets, interest expense, other, net, income taxes and inter-segment eliminations, and executive incentive compensation and medical expense fluctuations relative to planned costs as determined during the annual planning process.
 Other general and administrative costs associated with the corporate office are allocated to the reportable segments, based upon a relative measure of profitability in order to more accurately reflect each reportable business segment's administrative costs.
 We allocate corporate expenses to businesses acquired mid-year from the date of acquisition.
 The accounting policies of our operating segments are the same as those used to prepare the accompanying condensed consolidated financial statements.
-Corporate general and administrative expense allocated during the three and nine month
+Corporate general and administrative expense allocated during the three month period ended January 31, 2024 was \$7.3 million and \$4.3 million for the comparable prior year period.